gallexi/darray/README.md

 + da_foreach
 + da_foreachr

 This double evaluation is unavoidable without either requiring the user to specify a darray's element type in every macro or using the non-portable [typeof](https://gcc.gnu.org/onlinedocs/gcc/Typeof.html) specifier.
 For convenience to the user and portability across compilers neither of these options have been chosen for the darray library.
 Instead the user is **required** to use a [constant expression](http://northstar-www.dartmouth.edu/doc/ibmcxx/en_US/doc/language/concepts/cuexpcon.htm) (not necessarily a const variable) for the `darr` parameter in darray macro functions knowing that it may be double evaluated.
-This is the overwhelmingly common case and is not a problem 99% of the time, but the user should be aware of it for that 1% when some clever bit of code could potentially cause a bug.
+This is the overwhelmingly common case and is not a problem most of the time, but the user should be aware of it for the case where some clever bit of code may potentially cause a bug.

 For those who prefer explicit reminders that they are using macros with double evaluation ALL CAPITAL versons of each macro are defined.
 For example `da_push` and `DA_PUSH` will expand to the same macro.